Obrotoks/postgres_dbt/README.md

 ## Goal

-Create an postgres with some data load in there.
+Create an postgres with some data load in there, and also modify the data with DBT

 ## Data